troydhanson/fluxcap/README.md

     fluxcap -tx -E gre:192.168.102.100 tap     # GRE encapsulation fluxcap -tx -E erspan:192.168.102.100 tap  # ERSPAN encapsulation (untested)

+It is recommended to use `-s 1476` with a a gretap transmitter to truncate packets that would exceed the standard MTU when tunneled inside GRE.

 On the remote (recipient) end, you can confirm the data is being received using:

     tcpdump -i eth0 -nne proto gre